×

 Qualifications

 Not everyone qualifies for freight invoice factoring.
-Your company will have to meet some requirements before being approved:
+You will have to meet some requirements before being approved:

 • You’ll need to meet a minimum credit score determined by the factoring company.